infobip/mobile-messaging-cordova-plugin/README.md

 Interactive notifications are push notifications that provide an option for end user to interact with application through button tap action.
 This interaction can be accomplished by using Mobile Messaging SDK predefined interactive notification categories or creating your own.

+Tapping the action should trigger `actionTapped` event where you can act upon the received action identifier.

 ### Predefined categories

 Mobile Messaging SDK provides only one predefined interaction category for now, but this list will be extended in future.